This fall, skip the canned pumpkin and learn how to make pumpkin puree at home with fresh pumpkin (or squash)! It's delicious, easy, and fun to make.

-2. You got overzealous at the farmers market because the pumpkin was so cute and fall looking, and you didn’t realize you’d have at least 20 pounds/9 kilos of pumpkin to deal with. (pictured above)
+- You got overzealous at the farmers market because the pumpkin was so cute and fall looking, and you didn’t realize you’d have at least 20 pounds/9 kilos of squash to deal with. (pictured below)

-3. You went out and bought a pumpkin to make this soup (yay!!), and now you have lots of pumpkin left over.
+- You got all of the ingredients to make this soup (yay!!), and now you have lots of squash left over.

-4. Because sometimes it’s just fun to make something from scratch, like homemade tortillas, pizza dough, etc., even though there are perfectly good versions available at the store.
+- Because sometimes it’s just fun to make something from scratch, like homemade hummus or pizza dough, even though there are perfectly good versions available at the store.

 Once cooled, scoop the flesh from the skin and run it through a food processor until it’s smooth.

-Depending on your pumpkin (or squash… this can also be done with certain squashes), the consistency of your homemade pumpkin puree may be more watery than that of a canned puree.
-If you’re making pie, you might want to strain the excess liquid by letting it sit in a fine mesh strainer (or cheesecloth) over a bowl for 30 minutes.
-In baking recipes like these cookies or this pumpkin bread, I simply used about 2 tablespoons less liquid (less oil in the cookies, less water in the bread).
+Depending on the variety of squash you use, the consistency of your puree may be more watery than that of a canned puree.
+If you’re making pumpkin pie, you might want to strain the excess liquid by letting it sit in a fine mesh strainer (or cheesecloth) over a bowl for 30 minutes.

-- 1 pumpkin or large squash: a sugar pie pumpkin, cheese pumpkin (pictured), buttercup squash, butternut squash, or kabocha squash.
-Avoid the large halloween carving pumpkins because their flesh is too fibrous for a soft puree.
+- Avoid large Halloween carving pumpkins because their flesh is too fibrous for a soft puree.

-- Preheat the oven to 400°F and line a baking sheet with foil.
-Slice the pumpkin in half, scoop out the seeds and place cut side down on the baking sheet.
-(Note: in the pictures mine is cut into quarters because I had already cut into it when making this soup).
+- Preheat the oven to 400°F and line a baking sheet with parchment paper.
+Slice the squash in half, scoop out the seeds and place cut side down on the baking sheet.